 A sick day is an excellent opportunity to practice some home-learning.
 Going over flashcards with colors and numbers is how we spent some of our free time.
 Just because they have the day out of school doesn’t mean that toddlers’ brains don’t still need to be stimulated.

 Depending on how sick your kid is, you might end up spending a great deal of your time trying to get them to nap.
 The first day of sickness, my son was a bit less playful than usual, and spent a lot of time napping.
-There’s nothing wrong with this – if your baby seems to be feeling under the weather, it’s perfectly fine to let her spend the day resting.
+There’s nothing wrong with this – if your baby seems to be feeling under the weather, it’s perfectly fine to let them spend the day resting.
 It’s what we do as adults when we don’t feel well, and of course, adults and children have similar needs.
 And if that nap happens to come with the bonus of productivity for mom – who am I to pass up the opportunity?

 Sick days are rough on children and parents.
 Spend those days taking it easy and loving on Baby.
 With a day of cuddles, food, and some rest, everything should be better soon.